 Projects In Progress:

 CRUD Application Generator using SQL Server, Classic ASP, Bootstrap and AngularJS.
 Based on the AdminLTE template.
 It’s open source in GitHub.
-I will also be working on a .NET version with more advanced features.
+I will also be working on a .NET+Angular version with more advanced features.

-SQL Server Monitoring & Alerting Platform
+Abandoned: Respite for SQL: Monitoring & Alerting Platform

 I’ve been developing a highly-customizable, lightweight monitoring and alerting solution for Enterprise environments with multiple SQL servers.
 Implemented with a SQL Server back-end, and web front-end.
 It was developed while using the simplest and most-accessible platforms in mind, such as SQL Server as a back-end (utilizing linked servers, service broker queues, SQL agent jobs, etc.), and classic ASP (a.k.a.
 ASP3).